patelkb99/cs4641-team36.github.io/README.md

 # Supervised Learning Models
 ###### Linear Regression, k-Nearest Neighbors, Support Vector Machine, and Neural Network

 In addition to the convolutional neural net, we ran other supervised learning models such as linear regression, k-nearest neighbors, support vector machine, and neural network.
 We utilized sklearn’s Kfold and split the dataset into 10 training tests.
 Then we used sklearn’s LogisticRegression, RandomForestClassifier, KNeighborsClassifier, Support Vector Machine SVC, DecisionTreeClassifier and compared their mean accuracies.
-We ran these methods twice, first on the data set and then again on a data set that we had preprocessed with PCA.
+We ran these methods twice: first on the data set and then on a data set that we had preprocessed with PCA.

 ## Data Preprocessing
-With such a large data set size, we were unable to run the dataset as is without our programs crashing.
-Therefore, we ran PCA on the data in order to reduce the number of variables in our dataset while maintaining as much information as possible.
-This data is depicted in _Plot 1.
-Post-PCA Scree Plot_
+With such a large data set size, we wanted to see what would happen to our results and processing time if we ran PCA on the data.
+By using PCA, we would be able to reduce the number of features in our dataset while maintaining as much information as possible.
+We used a 95% variance.
+This data can be visualized in the scree plot below.

 <img src="images/white.jpg" width = "10"/>